Are you looking for the best remote desktop connection manager?

-I use MremoteNG to manage RDP server connections and ssh connection to network switches.
-I like that it has a clean interface its simple to use and is not bloated with extra junk that I don’t need.
+I use MremoteNG to manage RDP server connections and ssh connections to network switches.
+I like that it has a clean interface it’s simple to use and is not bloated with extra junk that I don’t need.
 I can also share the connection file with my team to make the whole team more efficient.

 Helpdesk and my team use DamWare to connect to end users desktop and laptops.
 It allows us to remote shadow end users systems to troubleshoot and assist with any issues they have.
 With its wide range of features, it’s a great tool for end user support.

 That’s all.
 I hope that this list helped you find a remote connection manager for you and your team.